 If your shadow is going to appear in the image, just move around and place yourself and the model in a way that your shadow falls outside of the photo frame.
 Unless you want to take creative photos with your shadows!

 Everything under this light seems beautiful and dreamy.
 You can use this to your advantage and take beautiful photos even when your subject might not look so spectacular.
 Dry vegetation, lonely trees, old fences, empty paths – these can all turn into photography subjects.

 If you want to give a sense of nostalgia to your pictures that might otherwise look barren or hard, I recommend you take photos during the golden hour because.
 It adds gold tints and soft light effects that will make the image easier to relate to.

 I have always loved sunrises and sunsets.
 And since becoming a photographer, the number of sunsets and sunrises I’ve witnessed has increased.

 It’s easy to miss these phenomena in our daily lives.
 We’re tired or we’re sleeping in or we’re busy doing other things.
 If you decide to start chasing the golden hour, you will have the motivation to jump out of bed or to take an hour from your daily routine in order to catch that magical light.
 And you won’t regret it.

 You will see beautiful scenes and you will capture them with your camera.
 You can also bring your friends, family or even dates to keep you company.
 And even other photographers would appreciate a little stroll in the sunset.
 Or you can venture out yourself and enjoy some well-deserved peace and quiet.

-You will also enjoy some beautiful warm colours.
+You will also enjoy some beautiful warm colors.
 Just take your camera and get ready to catch the golden lights of the sunrise and sunset!

 You should also check out our article on blue hour photography for added variety to your shots!